-- 1. A total of two examinations per calendar year, including a maximum of one comprehensive evaluation per 36 months and one limited oral evaluation per 12 months - 2.
-Two prophylaxis (cleaning, scaling, and polishing teeth) per calendar year - 3.
-Two bitewing x-rays per calendar year - 4.
-Two periapical x-rays per calendar year - 5.
-One diagnostic x-ray (full mouth or panoramic) per 60 months - 6.
+- 1. A total of two examinations per calendar year, (covered as an embedded routine preventive dental service.
+See "Embedded routine preventive dental services" under "Dental services" of the Medical Benefits chart of this chapter for details.) - 2.
+Two prophylaxis (cleaning, scaling, and polishing teeth or periodontal maintenance in lieu of standard prophylaxis) per calendar year (covered as an embedded routine preventive dental service.
+See "Embedded routine preventive dental services" under "Dental services" of the Medical Benefits Chart in Section 2.1 of this chapter for details.) - 3.
+Bitewings limited to 1 series per calendar year.
+Periapical and single bitewing x-rays as needed (up to 10 per calendar). - 4.
+One diagnostic x-ray (full mouth or panoramic) per 5 years - 5.
 Emergency palliative treatment as long as no other services, aside from an exam and x-rays, are performed on the date of treatment